VividCiphers/Social-Network-Project/design-concept/README.md

 ### Screen Size

-For smaller screen, we are taking iPhone 6 screen as the standard(375X667 in px) for potrait.<br />
+For smaller screen, we are taking iPhone 6 screen as the standard(375 x 667 in px) for potrait.<br />
 For landscape, the breakpoint will be added at the screen height of iPhone 6S Plus (736px)

 ### Fonts

-Arial is the standard font we are going to use in our web app.
+**Arial** is the standard font we are going to use in our web app.